 Sleipnir and the Joy of Reading

 Reykjavík City of Literature has made the mythological horse Sleipnir its special partner.
 Sleipnir is an eight-legged horse from Norse mythology.
 He is the horse of Odin, god of wisdom and poetry, and can travel freely from one world to another.
-Thus Sleipnir is a good symbolic for the mind-travel that we experience through reading.
-It is safe to say that Sleipnir is no ordinary horse, as he stands for the power of imagination.
+Thus Sleipnir is a good symbol for the mind-travel that we experience through reading.
+It is safe to say that Sleipnir is no ordinary horse, as he stands for the power of the imagination.

 Reykjavík UNESCO City of Literature has appointed Sleipnir as the Children's Reading Buddy.
-Sleipnir reminds us about the JOY OF READING - the adventure and travel in time and space that reading brings us.
+Sleipnir reminds us about the JOY OF READING - the adventure and travel in time and space that literature brings us.
 He encourages us to get to know the world through reading.